ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 These entity types are saved to a database using _Enitiy Framework Core_.[^2] EF Core supports saving these entities in a relational database for the application, and is able to apply _migrations_ to this database as the entities change and features are added.

 In addition to the main entities, we have derived types for data transfer and page model types.

 Data transfer objects such as `CheepDto` are used where data leaves `Chirp.Infrastructure` for other services.
 In this way we have greater control over data leaving our infrastructure layer.
 Example: Each `Cheep` has an `Author` object reference to the writer.
 This entity has fields with email data, password hashes, etc. A `CheepDto` passed to another service only contains the author name and profile picture link.

-In addition, content preparation in `Chirp.Web` formats `CheepDto` data for web display as `CheepViewModel`.
+Content preparation in `Chirp.Web` formats `CheepDto` data for web display as `CheepViewModel`.
 This allows `CheepDto` to be "reused" as a type for serving in other formats such as JSON.

 [^1]: _IdentityUser Class Reference_ https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.identityuser